PaulleDemon/AWS-deployment/django-channels.md

     Rules: ws
 ```

-If you are using HTTPS and have SSL certificate replace the SSL certificate arn with your SSL certificate ARN.
+If you are using HTTPS and have an SSL certificate replace the SSL certificate arn with your SSL certificate ARN.

 ## Connecting Redis:

-Its highly likely you want a in-memory database such as redis.
+It's highly likely you want an in-memory database such as Redis.

 ### 1. Creating Redis through AWS console.

 1. Search for ElastiCache and in elasticcache dashboard click on create.
 ![elastic cache](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/ElastiCache/elasticache.jpg)

-2. Let cluster engine be redis.
-Now under redis settings give your cluster a name and select a node type(note: only `cache.t2.micro` and `cache.t3.micro` comes under free tire (if you have free tire account))
+2. Let cluster engine be Redis.
+Now under Redis settings give your cluster a name and select a node type(note: only `cache.t2.micro` and `cache.t3.micro` comes under free tire (if you have a free tire account))
 ![redis create](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/ElastiCache/redis-create.png)

-> If you are elgible for free tire make sure you have set the node type to `cache.t2.micro` or `cache.t3.micro`.
+> If you are eligible for free tire make sure you have set the node type to `cache.t2.micro` or `cache.t3.micro`.
 Set number of replicas to 0 disable multi A-Z, disable automatic backups.

 Now click on create.